JoelLamata/Light-of-Xaryxis-Obsidian/dm/compendium/bestiary/humanoid/priest.md

 ## Traits

-***Divine Eminence.*** As a bonus action, the priest can expend a spell slot to cause its melee weapon attacks to magically deal an extra 10 (`3d6`) radiant damage to a target on a hit.
+***Divine Eminence.*** As a bonus action, the priest can expend a spell slot to cause its melee weapon attacks to magically deal an extra `dice: 3d6|avg` (`3d6`) radiant damage to a target on a hit.
 This benefit lasts until the end of the turn.
-If the priest expends a spell slot of 2nd level or higher, the extra damage increases by `1d6` for each level above 1st.
+If the priest expends a spell slot of 2nd level or higher, the extra damage increases by `dice: 1d6|avg` (`1d6`) for each level above 1st.

 ***Spellcasting.*** The priest is a 5th-level spellcaster.
-Its spellcasting ability is Wisdom (spell save DC 13, +5 to hit with spell attacks).
+Its spellcasting ability is Wisdom (spell save DC 13, `dice: d20+5` (+5 to hit) with spell attacks).
 The priest has the following cleric spells prepared:

 **Cantrips (at will)**: [light](compendium/spells/light.md), [sacred flame](compendium/spells/sacred-flame.md), [thaumaturgy](compendium/spells/thaumaturgy.md)